Advice On Commissioning Commercial Photography

 To quote 'Red Adair' “If you think it’s expensive to hire a professional to do the job, wait until you hire an amateur”.
 Your promotional material is likely to be the first impression a potential customer has of your business.
 If you really want to make a positive statement about your business quality, use a professional photographer.

-Q Why can’t I just use images i’ve got from the internet?
+Can’t I just use images from the internet?

 However ‘BE AWARE’ many of these images will be copyright protected.
 It is a criminal offence to use these images without permission and potentially makes you liable for payment of a fee or compensation to the copyright holder.